Activity—Fitness and Health

 On average, Americans take about 5,000-6000 steps per day; however, researchers recommend taking at least 10,000 steps (about 5 miles) per day for a good health.
 Researchers suggest closer to 15,000 steps per day if you are trying to lose weight.
 Children need more—boys between the ages of 6–12 years need 15,000 steps per day, and girls in the same age range need 12,000 steps per day.
 If you take a 2.5-mile walk every night on top of your regular activity, you probably are close to or above the 10,000 step target.
 For adults (and for most Soldiers), the 10,000 steps daily is a good baseline goal.
 For those already reaching that, we have a plus goal of 15,000!

 For example, if you run 2 miles in the morning (about 4,000 steps) shoot for the Plus Goal of 15,000 steps that day.
 Unit and group challenges can keep you motivated to continue exceeding the standard!
 Keep track of your fitness level!
 Your phone or a Personal Wearable Fitness Device (PWFD) can provide accountability for individuals who need an accountability factor.
-These individuals will willingly wear a PWFD and use it to the fullest potential.
 AR 670-1 governs the wear of PWFDs while in uniform; Soldiers should adhere to commanders' policies concerning wear of PWFDs in spaces where classified material is located.

-The mind-body connection — Exercise's effect on the brain
+The mind-body connection — Exercise effects on the brain

 Exercise is great for the brain, not just the body!